 Liz Arnold is a writer, editor, and educator.
 Her essays, reviews, and journalism have appeared in The New York Times, The Guardian, Los Angeles Review of Books, Ninth Letter, The Common, The Paris Review Daily, Catapult, Curbed, Dwell, and WNYC, among others.
 From 2010-2017, she was a writer-in-residence with Teachers & Writers Collaborative and taught creative writing in public schools.
 She was appointed to T&W's Common Core Leadership Team of master teaching artists and also served as a contributing editor at Teachers & Writers Magazine.
-She has received a residency and a grant from the Vermont Studio Center and is a 2018 Tuition Scholar at the Bread Loaf Writers' Conference.
-Raised in rural Michigan, Arnold has a B.A. in English from the University of Michigan and an M.F.A. from the Bennington Writing Seminars.
+Liz is the recipient of a residency and grant from the Vermont Studio Center and was a 2018 Tuition Scholar at the Bread Loaf Writers' Conference.
+Raised in rural Michigan, she has a B.A. in English from the University of Michigan and an M.F.A. from the Bennington Writing Seminars.
 She lives in Brooklyn, New York, with her family.